Charlesma/Getting-and-Cleaning-Data/README.md

-How the run_analytics.R script running
+How the run_analytics.R script work
 ===========

-## Read lables
+## Read labels
 1. Read Activity type from "activity_labels.txt" files by using f_activityLabels() function

 ## Read test and training data